-Create sudo entitlements
+Types of sudo entitlements

 Sudo entitlement rules

-Sudo entitlements also follow a set of rules:
+Sudo entitlements follow these rules: